We work toward measurably better outcomes across five key result areas:

 1991 – Gov. Zell Miller establishes a two-year pilot initiative designed to coordinate services for the educational, social, economic, and physical well-being of children in response to Georgia ranking 50th in inaugural national KIDS COUNT report.
 Fifteen communities volunteer to participate in the two-year pilot initiative.

-1993 State legislature appropriates funds to establish a state-level technical assistance system to support the original county collaborative organizations.
+1993 State legislature appropriates funds to establish a state-level technical assistance system to support the original county Collaborative organizations.

 1995 – Georgia Family Connection adopts the state’s framework for measuring community and state progress in five areas: